JAndritsch/basic_s3_uploader/README.md

 # BasicS3Uploader

-### What is it?

-BasicS3Uploader is a generic Javascript S3 uploader that provides you with the means necessary to send files from your machine to an AWS S3 bucket all from the client side.
-It was designed to be very generic, providing only a simple library that can be wrapped in order to facilitate chunked uploads from a web browser to the cloud.
-There is no UI and no additional plugins required.
-You simply instantiate it, give it a file and some settings, then tell it to start uploading when you want.
+BasicS3Uploader is a Javascript uploader that uploads files to an S3 bucket directly from the client side.
+It was designed to be very generic and easily customizable.

-### Why no UI?

-There are many great Javascript uploaders out there already, and several of them include fancy UI or behaviors such as progress bars and automatic file uploads on file selection.
-While these features may be interesting, they tend to make assumptions about how you're supposed to use them.
-In some cases, these assumptions may make it more difficult to use these tools in different ways.

-Rather than make decisions for you, BasicS3Uploader provides you with the functionality to upload a file to the cloud, but you get to make all the decisions about UI and behavior.

-### How does it work?

-BasicS3Uploader is based off of the [Mule Uploader](https://github.com/cinely/mule-uploader) and uses a similar method for gathering the required upload signatures for S3's multipart API.
-Because generating signatures requires the use of your AWS secret access key, this uploader requires that you set up a server-side web application that can generate the proper signatures for each request.

-Similar to Mule, BasicS3Uploader requires you to provide it with the path to your signature backend application.
-You must also configure the backend application so that it defines two different routes to access the necessary signatures.
-These specific paths can be configured for the uploader, but default to the following paths:

-- /get_init_signature
-- /get_remaining_signatures

-For more information about how to generate signatures or how to use the uploader, please check out the [documentation page](https://github.com/jandritsch/basic_s3_uploader/wiki/Documentation).
+You simply configure it, give it a file, and then tell it to start uploading.

 ## Features

-BasicS3Uploader has a few notable features:

 - __Very configurable__: There are many options you can specify when using the uploader.
 These include things like your ACL (Access Control List) or whether you'd like your uploads to be encrypted or not.

-- __Chunked uploads__: Uploading files in multiple chunks is much more efficient and results in more reliable complete uploads.

-- __Parallel chunk uploads__: Instead of uploading chunks of a file synchronously, BasicS3Uploader uploads the chunks simultaneously.
-This can result in much faster uploads.
+- __Parallel chunk uploads__: Instead of uploading the entire file in a single request, this uploader sends the bits in chunks.
+Up to 5 chunks can be sent at the same time, which can result in much faster uploads.

 - __Automatic retries__: Should an upload fail in the process, this uploader will automatically attempt to retry the upload again, provided it hasn't exceeded the